PTSolns/PTSolns_microWatt/README.md

 - = 2 -> I2C pins have been set manually AND Wire.begin() has been initiated using either the default pins or specified pins using microWatt.setI2Cpins().

-# First time using the ESP32 microWatt?
-Make sure to install the CH340 driver!
+# Install the CH340 driver
-In order for the ESP32 microWatt to be programmed, your computer will need the CH340 driver.
-If you try to program the ESP32 microWatt and it doesn't work, try installing the driver.
+In order for the _ESP32 microWatt_ to be programmed, your computer will need the CH340 driver.
+If you try to program the _ESP32 microWatt_ and it doesn't work, try installing the driver first.
 [Sparkun has a great tutorial on this!](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)

 # Tips